-Continuing the tradition for over 50 years, SF Bay Area dancers take part in this iconic production at the San José Center for the Performing Arts in downtown San Jose.
+Continuing the tradition for the 52nd year, SF Bay Area dancers take part in this iconic production at the San José Center for the Performing Arts in downtown San Jose.
 This holiday season, experience the beauty and splendor of San José Dance Theatre’s, The Nutcracker, a San Jose tradition since 1966.

 The Nutcracker BalletBUY TICKETS ONLINE

 Best Tickets On Sale This Fall